No matter what you do online, using a VPN is totally essential to protect your privacy, but that doesn’t mean it has to cost the earth.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Our top picks offer the best all-round VPN experience at the most reasonable monthly price.
+These top VPN services provide the best all-round VPN experience at the most reasonable monthly price.

 Just because you pay less for a VPN doesn’t mean your performance should suffer.
 We test the speeds of all our recommendations to ensure they’ll provide a seamless online experience.